Discover the coast of Galicia through its beaches

-As you may already know, Galicia is all about the coast, with the Cantabrian Sea to the North and the Atlantic Ocean to the West.
-According to the INE, it has around 1,498 kilometers of coastline divided between its three coastal provinces: Lugo, A Coruña, and Pontevedra, making it the leading region in Spain in this regard.
-Additionally, this coastline is divided into the Rías Altas, from Ribadeo to Finisterre, and the Rías Baixas, from Finisterre to A Guarda.
-Beyond the calm estuaries, in Galicia you will find wild cliffs and, of course, some of the best and most fabulous beaches.
+As you may know, Galicia is very coastal, with the Cantabrian Sea to the North and the Atlantic Ocean to the West.
+According to the INE, it has around 1498 kilometers of coastline divided among its three coastal provinces, namely, Lugo, A Coruña, and Pontevedra, making it the leading region in Spain in this regard.
+Furthermore, this coastline differentiates the Rías Altas, from Ribadeo to Finisterre, and the Rías Baixas, from Finisterre to A Guarda.
+Beyond the tranquil rías, in Galicia you will find wild cliffs, and, of course, some of the best and most fabulous beaches.

-In this article, we’ll recommend the best beaches in Galicia to visit along the different stages of the Camino de Santiago, many of which offer much more than just a refreshing swim.
-For this selection—no easy task—we’ll travel from North to South.
+In this article, we will recommend the best beaches in Galicia to visit along the different stages of the Camino de Santiago, many of which will offer you more than just a good swim.
+For this selection, which is not easy, we will travel from North to South.

 Natural arch at the Beach of the Cathedrals

-This is an urban beach, very close to the city center of Viveiro, capital of the municipality in the Province of Lugo to which it belongs.
-With about 1.5 kilometers of fine sand and a shell-like shape, it receives a high volume of visitors during peak season.
-Various rocky formations dot its inlet within the Ría de Viveiro, called “castelos” (castles in Galician), where several ships once wrecked; the most famous was the Frigate Magdalena, which in 1810 succumbed to a strong storm, resulting in the death of a father and son from the crew.
-Since then, the Navy prohibited two family members from traveling on the same vessel.
+This is an urban beach, very close to the urban center of Viveiro, the city and capital of the municipality of the Province of Lugo to which it belongs.
+With around 1.5 kilometers of fine sand and shell-shaped, it sees quite a tourist influx during the high season.
+Various rock formations dot its cove within the Ría de Viveiro, called "castelos" (castles in Galician), where several ships once sank; the most famous case was that of the Frigate Magdalena, which succumbed to a strong storm in 1810, resulting in the death of a father and son from the crew, and since then, the Navy prohibited two members of the same family from traveling on the same ship.

 Covas Beach

-In the town and municipal capital of Valdoviño, in the region of Ferrolterra and the Province of A Coruña, stretches this fabulous 3.5-kilometer-long beach.
-A Frouxeira Beach is a protected natural area, featuring a lagoon of the same name that is of great ornithological importance.
-Additionally, it is a surf mecca, hosting national and even international competitions.
-In fact, in the town center you can visit the only museum in Spain dedicated exclusively to surfing: the Océano Surf Museo.
+In the town and municipal capital of Valdoviño, in the Ferrolterra region and Province of A Coruña, this fabulous sandy area extends for about 3.5 kilometers in length.
+A Frouxeira Beach is a protected natural space, with its namesake lagoon of great ornithological importance.
+Furthermore, it is a surfing mecca, as national and even international championships are held there.
+In fact, in the urban center, you can visit the only museum dedicated solely to surfing in Spain, the Océano Surf Museum.

 Frouxeira Beach

-No list would be complete without some of the beaches of the Costa da Morte, and we’ve chosen the stunning group that forms the Playas del Trece, located in the Municipality of Camariñas, along the Way of the Lighthouses.
-A virtually untouched natural setting facing the Atlantic Ocean, nestled between the dunes of Monte Branco and the Cemetery of the English and Punta do Boi, where several shipwrecks occurred—most notably that of the British torpedo cruiser HMS Serpent in 1890.
-A protected, wild nature area where you can pick your spot and likely have the beach to yourself.
+No list of beaches would be complete without mentioning some of the beaches of the Costa da Morte, and we highlight the fabulous set formed by the Trece Beaches, belonging to the municipality of Camarinas, on the Way of the Lighthouses.
+A virtually untouched natural environment, facing the Atlantic Ocean, between the dunes of Monte Branco and the Cemetery of the English and Punta do Boi, where among various shipwrecks, the British torpedo cruiser HMS Serpent stands out from 1890.
+A protected environment of wild nature, where you can choose any corner as you will likely be alone on its sandy shores.

-With its 7 kilometers of sand, it’s considered one of the longest beaches in Galicia.
-Located in the picturesque town of Carnota, capital of the municipality of the same name in the Province of A Coruña, it has a crescent shape interrupted only by a small stream flowing into the sea.
-A protected area of high environmental value, it is bordered to the north by the massive granite Monte Pindo—also known as the Celtic Olympus—which is followed by the famous Ézaro Waterfalls.
-After your swim, you can enjoy a snack in town and admire one of the longest hórreos in Galicia.
+With its 7 kilometers of sandy beach, it is considered one of the longest in Galicia.
+Located in the bucolic village of Carnota, the capital of the homonymous municipality in the Province of A Coruña, it has a semi-moon shape and is only interrupted by a stream that flows into the sea.
+A protected area of great environmental value, to the north it is bordered by the large granite mass of Monte Pindo, the Celtic Olympus, followed by the famous Ézaro Waterfalls.
+In the village of Carnota, after swimming, you can enjoy a snack and appreciate one of the longest hórreos in Galicia.

 Carnota Beach

-About 500 meters long, this beach—also known as Area Longa—is located in the Municipality of Porto do Son, a small fishing village in the Province of A Coruña.
-With moderate waves and not too crowded, you might come across nudists.
-It is bordered to the north by the spectacular Castro de Baroña, an Iron Age settlement on a peninsula that is well preserved.
-Near the beach, you’ll find parking and bar/restaurant services.
+With a length of about 500 meters, this beach, also known as Area Longa, is located in the municipality of Porto do Son, a small fishing village in the Province of A Coruña.
+With moderate waves and not too much crowd, you may find nudists there.
+It is bordered at its northern end by the fabulous Castro de Baroña, a castro settlement on a peninsula and in very good condition.
+Near the beach, you have parking and bar and restaurant services.

 Baroña Beach

-This beach, almost three kilometers long, is a regular Blue Flag winner.
-Near the town of O Grove, capital of the municipality of the same name in the Province of Pontevedra, it’s one of the most famous beaches in Galicia, offering exceptional views in a protected area.
-Here you can enjoy water sports and explore the local history by visiting the Tower, the Castro, and the Chapel of Our Lady of A Lanzada on the southern end—each filled with timeless legends.
+This sandy beach of almost three kilometers is a regular recipient of the blue flag.
+Close to the village of O Grove, the capital of the homonymous municipality in the Province of Pontevedra, it is one of the most famous beaches in Galicia, with exceptional views in a protected area.
+Here you can practice water sports and immerse yourself in the history of the area, as at its southern end you can visit the Tower, the Castro, and the Hermitage of Our Lady of A Lanzada, which will tell you timeless legends.

 A Lanzada Beach

-Possibly one of the best beaches in Spain and Europe, you’ll understand why they call it “the Caribbean beach” once you visit.
-Part of the Municipality of Vigo in the Province of Pontevedra, this beach is located on the Cíes Islands, which belong to the Atlantic Islands National Park, at the mouth of the Ría de Vigo facing the vast Atlantic Ocean.
-The beach, over a kilometer long, connects two islands: Monteagudo to the North and Faro to the South.
-To access the islands, you must first reserve a spot, then book a ferry from several ports along the Ría de Vigo.
-The area offers basic services like a bar and restaurant, and you can enrich your visit with short hiking trails always surrounded by the sea—or even go diving.
-Without a doubt, one of Galicia’s top tourist destinations.
+Perhaps one of the best beaches in Spain and Europe, when you visit it you will understand why it is called "the Caribbean."
+As part of the City Council of Vigo, in the Province of Pontevedra, this beach is located in the Cíes Islands, which are part of the Natural Park of the Atlantic Islands, at the mouth of the Ría de Vigo and overlooking the vast Atlantic Ocean.
+The beach, with a length of more than one kilometer, connects two of the islands, Monteagudo to the North and Faro to the South.
+To access them, you must reserve a spot, and then subsequently book the ferry that can be taken from various ports in the Ría de Vigo.
+The area offers basic services such as a bar and restaurant, and you can enhance your visit with small hiking routes always surrounded by the sea and even go scuba diving.
+Without a doubt, one of the main tourist destinations in Galicia.

-One of the defining features of the more than 700 beaches in Galicia is the lack of overcrowding and limited overdevelopment in their surroundings—except for a few cases.
-Moreover, Galicia is awarded multiple Blue Flags each year, certifying the quality of its waters, sand, and services.
-As we’ve seen, many of these beaches are protected ecosystems of great ornithological importance.
-Therefore, it’s everyone’s responsibility to respect and care for them.
-Will you come take a dip with us?
+A characteristic of the more than 700 beaches in Galicia is the low overcrowding and occasional overdevelopment that can be found in its surroundings, with some exceptions.
+Additionally, Galicia usually registers several blue flag beaches each year, which certifies the quality of its waters, sands, and services.
+Furthermore, as we have seen, many of them are protected ecosystems and of great ornithological importance.
+Therefore, it is everyone's responsibility to respect and care for them.
+Are you coming to take a dip with us?